 This website is primarily meant to help me develop better software.
 It's my testbed for new features, new ideas, and anything I find interesting and worth working on.

-The next thing it does is it gives me endless things to work on.
-There is always a new feature for the site.
+It also gives me endless things to work on.
 The site is never done.
 As the site gets bigger with more features and content, novel technical problems naturally arise that need solving.
 And even if the site doesn't need active work done on it, it serves as the container for all my other development work, which means even when I'm not working on the site directly, I'm working inside of it and using it.

 One thing I love doing is debugging things with it.
 I don't add random print statements to the console to debug things.
 I post a comprehensive, styled, organized, interesting illustration of the problem I'm having and the associated outputs as a page on my site.